 Now that you’ve gone to all that trouble to determine the “mood” of what you write, choose fonts to match.
 Find a font that suits your story title and feel free to use a bold form here.
 If you write techno thrillers, a curly cursive font is not going to fit.
 Find a modern san serif font (no serifs—the little embellishments) to set off that title.
 If your genre is chick-lit, have a little fun and use something interesting and lively.
 The point is to make your title stand out, AND fit your story.

 Next choose a good font for your body copy for both the story synopsis and author bio.
 Serif fonts such as Times New Roman are usually the best choice for readability.
 You can also use a san serif font like Helvetica if it’s not a large block of copy, but keep the font size to 12 point.
 Again, resist the temptation to use a fancier font (AND NO CAPS or italics!!!).
-If an editor or agent can’t read it easily, you’ve just wasted all that effort and a chance to make that great first impression.
+If an editor or agent can’t read it easily, you’ve just wasted all that effort and a chance to make a great first impression.

-Now use a bold form of that body font for your name and contact information.
+Use a bold form of that body font for your name and contact information.
 That’s critical information, which needs to be easily found and read.
 Keep it with your bio and make sure it’s complete.
 If you have an agent, that’s important to include as well.

 If you’re a camera aficionado, feel free to use your own pictures.
 Otherwise, there are a multitude of image sources available online.
 Even Microsoft has a site for images and clip art.
 Another option is to use stock photos.
 Most sights involve fees and some are free as long as you follow their guidelines.
 Check these out: